pfheatwole/thesis/source/canopy_geometry.rst

    A paraglider dynamics model requires the aerodynamics and inertial properties of the canopy, which can be estimated from the canopy geometry.

-   This chapter develops a parametric canopy geometry based on wing sections.
-   It uses a set of intuitive design parameters based on the most readily available data: technical specifications and physical measurements.
-The ability to approximate real wings is important because this model is intended to be used to reconstruct flights from real wings.

-   The chapter starts with *wing sections*, which are the conventional basis for parametric wing models (since airfoil curves capture the structure of the profiles).
+   This chapter develops a parametric canopy geometry.
+It starts with *wing sections*, which are the conventional basis for parametric wing models (since airfoil curves capture the structure of the profiles).
 Defining the section profiles in a local (airfoil) coordinate system establishes a general equation for points on the wing surfaces (chords, camber lines, or profiles).
-The section profiles require a scale, position, and orientation, which define the fundamental variables of the equation.
+The section profiles require a scale, position, and orientation, which represent the fundamental design variables of the wing.
    The rest of the chapter presents a parametrization of those variables optimized for designing non-linear wing geometries.
-The major advantages of the parametrization are that (1) it enables designing position using points other than the leading edge, and (2) it decouples the scale, position, and orientation parameters so they can be designed independently.
+The design parameters are intended to be intuitive, convenient, and to support direct use of the most readily available canopy data: technical specifications and physical measurements.
+The major advantages of the parametrization over existing parametrizations are that (1) it enables designing position using points other than the leading edge, (2) it decouples the scale, position, and orientation parameters so they can be designed independently, and (3) it makes it easier to utilize the available data.
+The ability to approximate real wings is important because this model is intended to be used to reconstruct flights from real wings.

 ..
 What is a canopy?